dsahduke/Jupyter_notebooks_python/README.md

 `docker pull jupyter/datascience-notebook` is another alternative that includes kernels for R and Julia, in case you want to explore those languages as well.

+# Homework 1:

+For homework 1, please follow the instructions that are written out in the hw1.ipynb file.
+For questions about submissions, please email an instructor.